ifad/chronomodel/README.md

 To load the opclass you can use the `ChronoModel::Json.create` convenience method.
 If you don't use JSON don't bother doing this.

+If you are on Postgres 9.4, you are strongly encouraged to use JSONB, that has an equality operator built-in, it's faster and stricter, and offers many more indexing abilities and better performance than JSON.

 ## Caveats

  * Rails 4 support requires disabling tsrange parsing support, as it